-After consultation with the Chelan-Douglas Health District and Wenatchee Valley College, we have decided to cancel the Full Immersion Spanish Institute (FISI) for this year.
+After consultation with the Chelan-Douglas Health District and Wenatchee Valley College, we have decided to cancel the Full Immersion Spanish Institute (FISI) for 2021.
 The health and safety of students and staff is our first concern and we have determined that the risk of our students being infected with COVID-19 is too great at this time.

 Together the instructors have concluded that an immersion program with the social distancing and required disinfection regimes is not compatible with the way we carry out the FISI program.
 We are unwilling to compromise the quality of the FISI program and currently don’t have a distance/digital curriculum that accomplishes the immersion effect of our course.